IngDeiver/react-tdd-practice/README.md

 - **When Task list component render** should dispatch the fetch thunk action. :heavy_check_mark:
 - **Task form component should** render without crash. :heavy_check_mark:
 - **Task detail component should** render without crash. :heavy_check_mark:

 Interactions

 - **should be disabled** the button add when not have text the input of title. :heavy_check_mark:
 - **When writen** text into input text of tittle, this should content the value. :heavy_check_mark:
 - **When clicked** the button what added a new task the input text title should be cleaned. :heavy_check_mark:
-- **When clicked** the button what update should show form for edit and have the value to edit.
+- **When clicked** the button what update should show form for edit and have the value to edit. :heavy_check_mark:

 ### Api
 - **Should list** tasks when do get request with axios. :heavy_check_mark: